Funding for Other Resources (regular)

 - International Financial Institutions, such as the World Bank

-In 2019, earmarked income1 to UNICEF amounted to US$2.995 billion.
-Yemen, Nigeria and South Sudan were the top three countries to receive earmarked funds for an emergency response or a specific programme.
+In 2020, earmarked contributions to UNICEF amounted to US$3.4 billion.
+Lebanon, Yemen and the Democratic Republic of the Congo were the top three countries to receive earmarked funds for an emergency response or a specific programme.